Do bankers deserve the pay they receive?

 Think you know the answer?
 Think again

-With exceptions for some practical questions in science or medical subjects, the interviewers are not looking for a straightforward answer.
+With exceptions for some practical questions in science or medical subjects, the interviewers are not always looking for a straightforward answer.

 Some questions, such as moral or philosophical questions, don’t have an answer.
 But even when there is some way of telling “right” from “wrong”, more often than not the interviewer is not asking what you might think he or she is asking.